-The project also supports Vietnam’s National Action Plans (NAPs) and evaluates potential opportunities to scale-up Nationally Appropriate Mitigation Activities (NAMAs).
+The project also supported Vietnam’s National Action Plans (NAPs) and evaluated potential opportunities to scale-up Nationally Appropriate Mitigation Activities (NAMAs).
 Additionally, the agriculture sector may integrate mitigation objectives into its modernization campaigns and rehabilitation programs, e.g. for irrigation infrastructure.
 Distinct links to IRRI’s projects Policy Information and Response Platform on Climate Change and Rice in the ASEAN and its member countries (PIRCCA) and the Climate and Clean Air Coalition (CCAC) - funded Rice Paddy Component ensure well-established networks to be taken advantage of in order to reach out to policymakers.
-The ‘No regret’ project provides policy makers with field-based evidence on yield and emission changes and analyses of benefits to farmers.
-By strengthening extension services through trainings and workshops, local policymakers have the information they need to implement mitigation strategies.
+The ‘No regret’ project provided policy makers with field-based evidence on yield and emission changes and analyses of benefits to farmers.
+By strengthening extension services through trainings and workshops, local policymakers now have the information they need to implement mitigation strategies.

 - Islam SF, van Groenigen JW, Jensen LS, Sander BO, de Neergaard A. 2018.
 The effective mitigation of greenhouse gas emissions from rice paddies without compromising yield by early-season drainage.
 Science of The Total Environment, 612:1329-1339.

 - Tariq, A, Duong Vu Q, Jensen LS, de Tourdonnet S, Sander BO, Wassmann R, Van Mai T, de Neergaard A. 2017.
 Mitigating CH4 and N2O emissions from intensive rice production systems in northern Vietnam: Efficiency of drainage patterns in combination with rice residue incorporation.
 Agriculture, Ecosystems and Environment 249: 101-111.